John Y. Brown Jr.: Governorship

-Because he owed few favors to the state's established politicians, many of Brown's top appointees were businesspeople.
+Because Brown owed few favors to the state's established politicians, many of his top appointees were businesspeople.
 Keeping a campaign promise to appoint a woman and an African American to his cabinet, Brown named William E. McAnulty Jr., and Jacqueline Swigart to his cabinet.
 McAnulty resigned his post as secretary of the state's Justice Cabinet within one month, saying the position would keep him from spending enough time with his family.
 Brown re-appointed McAnulty to his former position as a judge with the Jefferson County District Court and replaced him with another African American, George W. Wilson.
 He also appointed Viola Davis Brown as Executive Director of the Office of Public Health Nursing in 1980.
 She was the first African American nurse to lead a state office of public health nursing in the United States.
 His most controversial appointment was Frank Metts, his secretary of transportation.
 Metts broke with political tradition in Kentucky, announcing that contracts would be awarded on the basis of competitive bids and performance rather than political patronage.
 Despite cutting personnel from the department, Metts doubled the miles of road that were resurfaced.

 Difficult economic times marked Brown's term in office.
 During his tenure, the state's unemployment rate climbed from 5.6 percent to 11.7 percent.
 Brown stuck to his campaign promise not to raise taxes.
 When state income fell short of expectations, he reduced the state budget by 22 percent and cut the number of state employees from 37,241 to 30,783, mostly through transfer and attrition.
 At the same time, his merit pay policies increased salaries for the remaining employees by an average of 34 percent.
 He cut the executive office staff from ninety-seven to thirty and sold seven of the state's eight government airplanes.

 Brown appointed a group of insurance experts to study the state's policies and put them out for bid, ultimately saving $2 million.
 He also required competitive bids from banks where state funds were deposited; the extra interest generated by this process generated an additional $50 million in revenue to the general fund.
 He opened communications and contacts with Japan, setting the stage for future economic relations between that country and Kentucky.
 Among his other accomplishments as governor were the implementation of competitive bidding for government contracts and passage of a weight-distance tax on trucks.